princey6sams/portfolio-next/README.md

 # Portfolio Website for Prince Authoy Singha.

-A custom-made portfolio website to showcase my unique blend of creativity stemming from Photography and Programming using photos and projects respectively.
-This had to be custom made to attempt to properly convey my passion for both and have it look exactly how I want it to.
+A custom-made portfolio website to showcase my unique blend of creativity stemming from Photography and Programming using photos and coding projects respectively.
+This had to be custom made in an attempt to properly convey my passion for both and have it look exactly how I want it to.
 In addition, this website also acts as a showcase for my skills as a full-stack web developer.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).